Veteran & Military Funding Assistance

 Yellow Ribbon Program

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educations Assistance Act of 2008.
 This program allows institutions of higher learning (degree-granting institutions) in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed either the annual maximum cap for private institutions or the resident tuition and fees for a public institution.
 The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution.
 Please contact the Valley College Financial Aid department for additional eligibility criteria.

 Career Training Can Be Attainable For You – Discover Your Options Today

 If you’re interested in learning more about your financial assistance and exploring whether Valley College is right for you, fill out the form on this page to receive more information.

-For immediate questions, call your nearest Valley College campus today.
+For immediate questions, call your nearest Valley College location today.